rprakashg/blog/resume/index.md

 CAREER SUMMARY
 --------------------
-* Full stack Engineer with 27+ years of experience building web, mobile and distributed systems
+* Architect/Full stack Engineer with 27+ years of experience building web, mobile and distributed systems
-* Extensive experience building container platforms and platform adoption within large enterprises
+* Extensive experience kubernetes based container platforms and platform adoption within large enterprises
-* Digital
+* Experienced in Kubernetes Multi cluster management and Kubernetes Multi cluster security
+* Experienced in developing Kubernetes Operators
+* Experienced in Implementing ServiceMesh in the enterprise on Istio and Envoy
+* Experienced in Implementing monitoring and observability solutions using Opensource.
+* Experienced developing web based experiences using Angular and Reactjs
+* Mobile application development on iOS & Android
+* Experienced implementing secure software supply chain

 SKILLS
 --------------------